opendevtools/todos/README.md

 ## Open using $EDITOR variable

 This command will display numbers for each TODO.
-Post the one you want to open in the input and itwill open using the `$EDITOR` environment variable.
+Post the one you want to open in the input and it will open using the `$EDITOR` environment variable.
 If no variable is set, it will use vim.

 ```
 todos <path> --open